Lineage (video game): Lineage M

-The game attracted controversy in 2021.
+The game attracted controversy in early 2021.
 The game issued a major balance patch in January that offered improved rates for attaining certain in-game abilities and items, but then did a rollback four days later.
 There were disputes over how refunds were issued; NCSoft did not return real-money purchases made during the four days of the patch, but rather refunded spent in-game currency instead.
 This essentially forced players - who may have bought in-game currency expecting the higher rates from the new patch - to keep the purchase at the lower rates of the old patch.
 One player was sued by NCSoft after they spent 160 million Korean won (approximately US$141,000 at 2021 exchange rate) during the period the new patch was live then angrily protested the rollback by obstructing the NCSoft office parking lot with their car.